acl-org/easy2acl/README.md

 Start by downloading the actual submissions: In EasyChair, go to the page _Submissions_ and click the link _Download submissions_ found in the upper right hand side.
 Extract the PDF files to a folder `pdf`.
 See [How to run](#how-to-run) for the file structure.

-### The metadata file

-The `meta` file defines a number of conference-level values that are needed to generate the BibTeX and to interpret the file names.
-The script will complain if you are missing fields.
-Fields of particular importance are:

-- `year`, `abbrev`, and `volume_name`: These will be used to form the anthology identifier for your conference, which has the format of "{year}.{abbrev}-{volume_name}.{paper_number}".
-  If you don't know what volume name to use, or have only one volume, a good default is just to number it "1".
-- `booktitle`: This is the long, fully expanded book title for the proceedings.
-- `short_booktitle`: This is a shorter proceedings name, which may someday be used to produce shorter citations.

-An example file can be found [here](example-files/meta).

 ### Information about all submissions

 On the same page _Submissions_: In the table, starting with the first submission entry (excluding the first row/header starting with `#`), select and copy the entire table.
 Copy and paste this into a proper text editor of your choice and save the file as `submissions`.
 Remember to not force any linebreaks.
 Each row in the table should correspond to one line in the resulting file.
 A sample `submissions` file is available [here](example-files/submissions).